Engagement & CRM Β· Guide

 Cadence Design: Touch Planning by Channel

-How to design outbound cadences that match the right channels to the right lead tiers, space touches correctly across a campaign window, and stop running the same sequence at every prospect regardless of fit.
+Match the right channels to the right lead tiers, space touches correctly, and stop running the same sequence at every prospect regardless of fit.

 Written for operators No vendor influence Practical, not theoretical